LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.5
+New: File history dialog
+Other improvments

 Mod v0.4.4
 1.New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars 2.New: Use icon to mark readonly flag